-Enjoy a concert tour of Chicago and let yourself be immersed in all that the windy city has to offer as you share your music with local people.
+Enjoy a concert tour of Chicago!
+Immerse yourself in all that the windy city has to offer as you share your music with local people.

 Begin your day with a locally guided tour of Chicago including the Magnificent Mile, Willis Tower, and the John Hancock Center.

 Next, visit historic Navy Pier on Lake Michigan, famous for its 150-foot Ferris wheel.

 Tonight, join a local ensemble for an evening friendship concert followed by time to mingle and exchange.

 Start the day with a morning visit to Chicago’s Museum Campus, including admission to either the Adler Planetarium, the Shedd Aquarium, or the Field Museum.

 This afternoon possibly choose to travel up to the 103rd floor of the Willis Tower (formerly the Sears Tower).

 This evening perform a concert at a local venue such as Navy Pier’s Dock Street.

 This morning, visit the Oak Park District of Chicago including Frank Lloyd Wright’s home.